TA1312/supernote-a5x/readme.md

 Given the nature of it's outdated version of Android and the lack of security measures I would under no circumstances make my device available to any untrusted party.
 I would also advice to never attach it to any unknown computer or public charging cable since some of these attacks can be done in an entirely automated way.

 I am not a security person.
-This cost me a weekend of gathering publicly available data.
+This cost me two weekends of gathering publicly available data.
 Any person or party motivated enough and more talented than me will be quicker.
 Also since Ratta promised to allow sideloading anyways as well as seeing the device coming wide open with preinstalled su binary, public test keys, open boot loader, (disabled, easily unlocked) adb console interface and other open doors I assume this will not create any unexpected inconvenience.

 In any way this document has been made available to Ratta via email on Jul 27 2022, two weeks ahead of posting publicly.